 The College of Engineering and Physical Sciences is delighted to present the EPS Distinguished Lecture Series.
-Launched in 2014, the Series features leading researchers and professionals from across industry and academia.
+Launched in 2014, the Series features leading professionals from across industry and academia.
 They are invited to share their experiences, the good and the bad, with you and offer an insight into their success.

-These events are open to the public, and free of charge but booking is essential.
+All these events are open to the public and free of charge, but booking is essential.
 Please click on the below headings to register for an event or hear from our previous speakers.

 Past-President of the Royal Society of Chemistry Professor David Phillips shares his story from raw Birmingham undergraduate, through an international career in photochemistry.